 Healing The Children Northeast provides medical and dental services to children throughout the world who lack medical and financial resources.
 Sixteen chapters are located across the United States and work together to provide services to children, both domestically and abroad.
 Healing the Children Northeast is a Connecticut based non-profit organization founded in 1985.
 At the end of 2019 our Northeast Chapter has provided services to 58,293 children through our three programs.

-During 2018 our Medical Teams Abroad Program sent out 12 teams consisting of Facial Plastic, Cleft Lip and Palate, Microtia (Ear), Otolaryngology, Speech Pathology, Burn and Dental Specialties.
+During 2019 our Medical Teams Abroad Program sent out 12 teams consisting of Facial Plastic, Cleft Lip and Palate, Microtia (Ear), Otolaryngology, Speech Pathology, Burn and Dental Specialties.
 These teams traveled to Bolivia, Colombia, Peru and Ethiopia.
-191 team members traveled with us this year and 103 were new members.
+191 team members traveled with us this year of which 58 were new members.

 2019 – breakdown of children treated by specialty: